joeldmott/chicago_auto_accidents_project/README.md

 Since this project focuses more on the data's *features*, the overall emphasis is on **model interpretability** as opposed to prediction accuracy.
 Specifically, while I use some black-box modeling techniques (a Scikit-Learn Random Forest as well as Principal Component Analysis) to help trim the features down, the ultimate predicting models are white-box methods that are easier for a non-technical stakeholder to interpret.

-I first attempted a StatsModels Logistic Regression model, but it struggled to find a linear relationship to this more complex data.
+I first attempted a StatsModels Logistic Regression model, but it struggled to find a linear relationship among this more complex data.
 However, it did help with further feature reduction.
 Ultimately, a Scikit-Learn Decision Tree model was able to make better predictions while still showing which columns tend to contibute to reckless & negligent driving in a more interpretable fashion.

 ### evaluation & recommendations

 As seen below, the final model's perfomance results are more so in the 'acceptable' range than 'great'.
-While they would likely be higher through use of a more complex model, this white-box approach allows for a more interpretable look at the data features which should be targeted to help improve traffic safety with a broader approach.
+While they would likely be better through use of a more complex model, this white-box approach allows for a more interpretable look at the data features which should be targeted to help improve traffic safety with a broader approach.

 These finding were validated through an 80/20 train-test-split before preprocessing.

 ![final model results](https://github.com/joeldmott/chicago_auto_accidents_project/assets/51928528/4f5a1d8b-0797-42e7-a82c-2f4df9ac3fc5)

-By the end of the modeling process, three features stand out as being the most important when it comes to predicting whether an accident was avoidable:
+By the end of the modeling process, three data features contribute far more than others when predicting whether an accident was avoidable:

 - location (on busier streets)
 - age (drivers between 23-40 are most likely to have an avoidable crash)
 - time of day (heavier commute times are riskier)

-While these finding aren't exactly groundbreaking, they do help isolate issues for general traffic safety, resulting in the following three recommendations:
+While they aren't exactly groundbreaking, they do isolate issues for general traffic safety, resulting in the following three recommendations:

 1. Ads focused on heavy traffic safety for drivers between 23-40
 2. Road sign/traffic signal studies in Chicago’s middle/downtown